gpyh/Idris-dev/test/README.md

 ```
 # Via make
-make TEST-ARGS="--help" test_c
+make TEST-ARGS="--help" test_all
 # Via cabal
 cabal test --test-options="--help"
 # Via stack
 stack test --test-arguments="--help"
 ```

 Try it to learn more about the other arguments you can provide.
-Two are of particular interest: `--node` to test against the Node code generator and `--pattern <regex>` to only run the test that match the provided `<regex>`.
+Two are of particular interest:

+- `--codegen` takes a comma-separated list of code generators and will run the test suite with those.
+You can use any value that would otherwise be valid with the idris option of the same name.
+A code generator named `none` is used as a placeholder to run tests that don't involve code generation.
+You should not use this option with `make test_c` and `make test_js` as they set it already.
+- `--pattern` takes a regular expression and will only run the tests that match it.

 #### To idris